 - 1. Alternative Resolution - a.
-Alternative resolution is a voluntary process that allows the responding studentrespondent to accept responsibility for their behavior.
-The alternative resolution process is designed to eliminate the behavior, prevent its recurrence, and remedy its effects in a manner that meets the needs of the reporting individualcomplainant-or entity while maintaining the safety of the campus community.
-The alternative resolution process will only be used with the agreement of both the affected/reporting individual or entitycomplainant and responding studentrespondent and under the direction of the Student Conduct Authority, who may elect to cease the resolution process at any time and revert to an investigation, hearing, or other resolution.
-The affected/reporting individual or entitycomplainant may be a University Official, or a University Official representing a University department. - b.
-The alternative resolution options available under this Code recognize: - Participation in this process is voluntary and either the reporting individualcomplainant or responding studentrespondent can choose to end the process at any time prior to signing a resolution agreement. - ii.
-Both the reporting individualcomplainant and responding studentrespondent must participate in individual information sessions with appropriate staff to learn more about the resolution process prior to participating. - iii.
-The process is only intended to be used once by a responding studentrespondent, and may not be considered if a responding studentrespondent has previously been alleged to have violated the Code.
-Further, the resolution process will not be considered for any incident that alleges any of the following: violence against a member of a vulnerable population, such as a minor or individual with a developmental disability; the use of a weapon; significant physical injury; that there are multiple alleged perpetrators of violence; or that the responding studentrespondent has engaged in violence against multiple individuals. - iv.
-If the reporting individualcomplainant and responding studentrespondent mutually agree to participate in an alternative resolution process, they must agree to follow a timeline to be established in the information session for meeting schedules and response deadlines.
+Alternative resolution is a voluntary process that allows the respondent to accept responsibility for their behavior.
+The alternative resolution process is designed to eliminate the behavior, prevent its recurrence, and remedy its effects in a manner that meets the needs of the complainant while maintaining the safety of the campus community.
+The alternative resolution process will only be used with the agreement of both the complainant and respondent and under the direction of the Student Conduct Authority, who may elect to cease the resolution process at any time and revert to an investigation, hearing, or other resolution.
+The complainant may be a University Official, or a University Official representing a University department. - b.
+The alternative resolution options available under this Code recognize: - Participation in this process is voluntary and either the complainant or respondent can choose to end the process at any time prior to signing a resolution agreement.

+- ii.
+Both the complainant and respondent must participate in individual information sessions with appropriate staff to learn more about the resolution process prior to participating. - iii.
+The process is only intended to be used once by a respondent, and may not be considered if a respondent has previously been alleged to have violated the Code.
+Further, the resolution process will not be considered for any incident that alleges any of the following: violence against a member of a vulnerable population, such as a minor or individual with a developmental disability; the use of a weapon; significant physical injury; that there are multiple alleged perpetrators of violence; or that the respondent has engaged in violence against multiple individuals. - iv.
+If the complainant and respondent mutually agree to participate in an alternative resolution process, they must agree to follow a timeline to be established in the information session for meeting schedules and response deadlines.
 An agreement resolution must be reached within 30 calendar days from agreement to proceed with the alternative resolution process.
 The University reserves the right to adjust established timelines if necessary to accommodate for limited staffing resources or other unforeseen circumstances. - v.
-The affected/reporting individualcomplainant and responding studentrespondent must agree to all terms established upon agreeing to engage in alternative resolution, or the case will be resolved through an investigation or other resolution process pursuant to the Code. - vi.
-The responding studentrespondent may be charged with a violation of the Code for failure to adhere to the requirements laid out in the resolution agreement.
+The complainant and respondent must agree to all terms established upon agreeing to engage in alternative resolution, or the case will be resolved through an investigation or other resolution process pursuant to the Code. - vi.
+The respondent may be charged with a violation of the Code for failure to adhere to the requirements laid out in the resolution agreement. - vii.
+Resolution agreements that are finalized through the alternative resolution process are not categorized as a student conduct record at the University, but can be referred to as an aggravating factor in assigning outcomes in the event of any future violations. - viii.
+Resolution agreements must be signed by both the complainant and respondent as well as the Student Conduct Authority, Assistant Dean of Investigations or Executive Director of Housing.
+If an agreement is unable to be reached, the matter will be referred to the Student Conduct Authority for further action or adjudication. - ix.
+Resolution agreements reached at the conclusion of the resolution process are final and not subject to any other review or appeal.
+Individuals participating in the resolution process and mutually agree with the final resolution are waiving the ability to utilize a formal investigation and hearing process through the Student Conduct Authority. - c.
+Both the complainant and respondent may be accompanied by an advisor at any meeting during the alternative resolution process.